nseniak/opwatch/README.md

 behaves similarly to the Unix `grep` command, passing any matching input to the next processor.

 The `alert` processor raises an alert when it receives an input.
-By default, alerts are printed to the console (a.k.a standard output), but they can use third-party messaging services like Slack.
-In addition to a title, Alerts have optional parameters including a level, trigger condition, body (i.e., extended content) and toggle mode.
+By default, alerts are printed on the console (a.k.a standard output), but Opwatch can also publish them on third-party messaging services like Slack.
+In addition to the title, Alerts have optional parameters including a level, trigger condition, body (i.e., extended content) and toggle mode.

 To run this program, invoke the `opwatch` command with the program file as its argument -- let's assume it's `my_first_processor.js`: